 Irrespective of the selective agents responsible for the observed selection for earlier flowering in the absence of antagonists, our results clearly show that this selection is reversed to selection for later flowering when antagonists are present.
 In our study system, the direction of selection on phenology differed markedly between Gentiana populations with vs. without the butterfly pre-dispersal seed predator.
 This happened because P. alcon consistently preferred early-flowering plants for oviposition within populations, thus increasing the relative fitness of late-flowering plants.
 This means that the predator mediates shifts in selection from favoring early to favoring late flowering.
 The relationship between selection on flowering time and butterfly presence in this study was based on observational data, meaning that we did not prove causation in a strict sense.
-However, the fact that we know from direct observations that butterfly attack reduces fitness by larval feeding on seeds, and that butterflies preferentially attack early-flowering individuals, strongly suggest that the observed relationship is indeed a casual one.
+However, the facts that we know from direct observations that butterfly attack reduces fitness by larval feeding on seeds, and that butterflies preferentially attack early-flowering individuals, strongly suggest that the observed relationship is indeed a casual one.
 Previous studies with this system have examined butterfly preferences and shown that females of Phengaris sp. prefer to oviposit on buds that are not fully developed (corresponding to stages 1-3 in our classification), thereby increasing time available for brood feeding and development (Thomas & Elmes, 2001; Patricelli et al., 2011).
 Our study instead focused on the response of the predator to the timing of bud development of individuals, and showed that given the butterfly preference for a given developmental stage, plants starting bud development early in the season are more prone to be attacked by the butterfly than plants flowering late.
 This is most likely because the presence of suitable floral developmental stages overlaps more with the oviposition period of P. alcon in early-flowering plants than in late-flowering.

 Our findings with G. pneumonanthe agree with studies in other systems demonstrating predator-mediated selection for late flowering (Pilson, 2000; Kolb et al., 2007; Parachnowitsch & Caruso, 2008), although selection for early flowering mediated by pre-dispersal seed predators has also been reported (Kolb et al., 2007).
-Although plant populations where the seed predator was present always experienced selection for later flowering in our study, the intensity of this selection varied.
+Although most plant populations where the seed predator was present experienced selection for later flowering in our study, the intensity of this selection varied.
 The fact that these differences in intensity of selection were not related to predation intensity within populations suggests that also other, unidentified, selective agents contributed to net selection on flowering phenology.
 In conclusion, our results with G. pneumonanthe demonstrate that the presence of antagonists in plant populations can shift the direction of selection, and that the distribution of antagonists among plant populations is strongly related to the observed patterns of among-population variation in the direction of selection.

 Butterflies did not only prefer early-flowering individuals but also oviposited more often on taller shoots, which are more conspicuous and represent a visually attractive target (Nowicki et al. 2005).
 Taller shoots possibly also constitute safer oviposition sites for the female butterflies, allowing them to escape from predators dwelling in the vegetation, such as lizards or spiders (Van Dyck & Regniers, 2010).
 Moreover, eggs laid on taller shoots might experience higher temperatures and a more suitable microclimate for larval growth (Alonso, 1997).
-Still, the preference for taller shoots was only observed in some populations and years (Fig. S4.3), suggesting that the positive effect of higher shoots depends on environmental context, e.g. in terms of the height of the surrounding vegetation.
+Still, the preference for taller shoots was only observed in some populations and years, suggesting that the positive effect of higher shoots depends on environmental context, e.g. in terms of the height of the surrounding vegetation.